 - Apple Corer – optional but a time saver!

 - 9-inch Pie Dish – For best results, use a Deep Pie Dish.
-The apple crisp might bubble over if you use a shallow pan.
+The apple crisp might bubble over if you use a shallow pie pan.

 How to Make Apple Pie